tango-controls/jupyTango/README.md

-# **jupyter-for-controls**
-Small projects, evaluations, POC, presentations, ... related to the Jupyter Ecosystem (and 'embeddable' technologies, e.g. bokeh) for controls.
-The main goal is to turn jupyter into a [Tango](https://www.tango-controls.org) feature-rich client plateform.

 # **Installing jupyTango on Ubuntu Linux**
 ### **leveraging pytango, itango and bokeh features in the Jupyter notebook**

-## About this notebook

-This notebook belongs to a series of small projects which aim is to evaluate the [Jupyter](http://jupyter.org/) ecosystem for science experiments control.
-The main idea is to use the _Juypter notebook_ as a convergence platform in order to offer a fully featured environment to scientists.

 ## About Tango
 [Tango](https://www.tango-controls.org) is a free open source device-oriented controls toolkit for controlling any kind of hardware or software and building SCADA (supervisory control and data acquisition) systems.
 Tango Controls is operating system independent and supports C++, Java and Python for all the components.

 ## About bokeh
-Experiments control requires both static and dynamic (i.e live) data visualization.
+Control system clients require both static and dynamic (i.e live/asynchronous) data visualization.
 Since Jupyter doesn't provide any 'official' data visualization solution, we need to select one.
 Among the available solutions, [bokeh](http://bokeh.pydata.org/en/latest) presents the highest potential for our application.

-## Topic of the day
-This notebook is a tutorial on "How to provide amazing Tango releated features in the jupyterlab"
+See 'jupytango/session.py' for details about jupyTango asynchronous features.

 ## jupyTango installation
 Here is a step by step jupyTango installation procedure.